LGBTQ art in Singapore: 1993: Art as protests

-Brother Cane (1994)

 From 26 December 1993 to 1 January 1994, the Artists' General Assembly (AGA) was held at the 5th Passage art space, an arts festival co-organised with The Artists Village.
 During the 12-hour AGA New Year's Eve show from 31 December 1993 to 1 January 1994, Josef Ng staged a performance work, Brother Cane, in protest at the arrest of 12 homosexual men during anti-gay operations in 1993, whose personal details were published in local mainstream newspapers.

 During the final minutes of the performance, Ng turned his back to the audience and trimmed his pubic hair, a moment photographed by The New Paper.
 Media coverage of the performance portrayed this as an obscene act.
 Following the public outcry, 5th Passage was charged with breaching the conditions of its Public Entertainment License, blacklisted from funding by Singapore's National Arts Council, and evicted from its Parkway Parade site.
 Iris Tan, as the gallery manager of the 5th Passage art space, was prosecuted by the Singapore High Court alongside Ng.
 Described as one of the "darkest moments of Singapore’s contemporary art scene", the incident led to a ten-year no-funding rule for performance art, a ruling lifted only in 2003.

-Activity in the 2000s
+2004–2010: Resurgence of exhibitions

-In August 2004, three LGBT+ art exhibitions were held at local galleries as part of the cultural activities surrounding Nation.04, an early LGBT+ pride event in Singapore, featuring the work of queer artists both locally and regionally.
-Red + White = Pink was held at Utterly Art, with participating artists including Genevieve Chua, Tania De Rozario, Jane Porter, Aidah Dolrahim, Teng Nee Cheong, Martin Loh, Desmond Sim, Ernest Chan Tuck Yew, Justin Lee, Michael Lee Hong Hwee, Han Kiang Siew, Zulharli Adnan, Brian Gothong Tan, Lim Jit Hwang, Sazeli Jalal, Jason Wee, Daniel Poh, Wong Hong Weng, Nicholas Chai and Aiman Hakim.
-Other exhibitions included Erotica at Art Seasons and Private Edge at B2G Gallery.
+In August 2004, three LGBT+ art exhibitions, Red + White = Pink, Erotica, and Private Edge, were held at local galleries as part of the cultural activities surrounding Nation.04, an early LGBT+ pride event in Singapore, featuring the work of queer artists both locally and regionally.
+Red + White = Pink was held at Utterly Art, The other 2 exhibitions are Erotica at Art Seasons and Private Edge at B2G Gallery (solo exhibition by Norm Yip).

 In May 2005, New York-based Singaporean artist Jason Wee held an exhibition at The Substation gallery titled Bao Bei, which examined the ways through which identity was constructed in gay online personal ads, also using online self-portraits to recreate a scene from the late Singaporean playwright Kuo Pao Kun's Descendants of the Eunuch Admiral.
+In July, an exhibition by openly gay artist Martin Loh opened at the Utterly Art exhibition space in South Bridge Road entitled Cerita Budak-Budak, meaning "Children's Stories" in Peranakan Malay.
+From 10 to 16 August, the second art exhibition of IndigNation was held at The Box, entitled Solitary Desire and featured pieces by Ong Jenn Long and Steve Chua, both of whom were young artists.

-At the prestigious 53rd Venice Biennale in 2009, Ming Wong represented Singapore at the national pavilion with Life of Imitation.
-The exhibition, which explored cinema history, featured video installations in which Wong cross-dressed to play various characters from world cinema, a performance that the artist views as a form of drag.
-The artist was awarded a Special Mention during the Biennale's Opening Ceremony, the first for a Singaporean artist at the Venice Biennale.
+At the 53rd Venice Biennale in 2009, Ming Wong represented Singapore at the national pavilion with Life of Imitation.
+The exhibition explored cinema history and featured video installations in which Wong cross-dressed to play various characters from world cinema.
+This performance was viewed by Wong as a form of drag.
+Wong was awarded a Special Mention during the Biennale's Opening Ceremony, the first for a Singaporean artist at the Venice Biennale.